-In the CTS-to-self frame, the Duration/ID field is set to the value obtained from the Duration/ID field of the TF Ranging Poll that preceded the CTS- to-self frame minus the time, in µs, between the end of the PPDU carrying the Trigger frame and the end of the PPDU carrying the CTS-to-self frame

 Modify the following text in 9.3.1.22.1 of 11ax document draft 6.0 starting on P120L34 as (#3683):

 The More TF subfield of the Common Info field indicates whether or not a subsequent Trigger frame is scheduled for transmission.
-The More TF subfield is set as defined in 26.8.2 (Individual TWT agreements) and 26.8.3.2 (Rules for TWT scheduling AP).
+The More TF subfield is set as defined in 26.8.2 (Individual TWT agreements) , 26.8.3.2 (Rules for TWT scheduling AP) and 11.22.6.4.3 (TB Ranging measurement exchange). (#3683)

 TGaz editor: Change the Section 11.22.6.5 in Page 164 as (#3811):

-During an FTM session, an initiating STA may terminate the current session and request a new session with modified session parameters by transmitting a Fine Timing Measurement Request frame with Trigger field set to 1 and including a new Fine Timing Measurement Parameters element.
+During an FTM session, an initiating STA may terminate the current session and request a new session with modified session parameters by transmitting a Fine Timing Measurement Request frame with Trigger field set to 1 and including a new Fine Timing Measurement Parameters element if the corresponding FTM session is based on a Fine Timing Measurement ranging phase (11.22.6.4.2 EDCA based ranging measurement exchange), or Ranging Parameters element if the corresponding FTM session is based on Non-TB Ranging (11.22.6.4.4 Non-TB Ranging measurement exchange) or TB Ranging (11.22.6.4.3 TB Ranging measurement exchange.). (#3811)

+NOTE- This allows upto obne ranging session between a given ISTA and RSTA at any time. (#1566)

 The existing FTM session is terminated upon reception of such a Fine Timing Measurement Request frame.
 This Fine Timing Measurement Request frame is an initial Fine Timing Measurement Request frame for the new FTM session, which follows the behavior described in 11.22.6.3 (Fine timing measurement procedure negotiation).

 TGaz editor: Modify the text in Section 11.22.6.5.1 in Page 164L41 as (#3813):

-The FTM frame is of type Action No Ack and shall contain a Ranging Parameters field containing an TB-Specific subelement.
+The Fine Timing Measurement frame is modified from being an Action frame to an Action No Ack frame and shall contain a Ranging Parameters field containing an TB-Specific subelement. (#3813)

 TGaz editor: Modify the text in Section 11.22.6.6.2 in Page 165L32 as (#3126):

-At any time during the session when the responding STA is permitted to transmit an RSTA2ISTA LMR frame, the responding STA sends an A-MPDU containing an LMR frame and a Fine Timing Measurement frame with the Dialog Token field set to zero and of type Action no ACK.
+At any time during the session when the responding STA is permitted to transmit an RSTA2ISTA LMR frame within the Availability Window for TB Ranging (#3126), the responding STA sends an A-MPDU containing an LMR frame and a Fine Timing Measurement frame with the Dialog Token field set to zero and of type Action no ACK.
 In the FTM frame the Follow Up Dialog Token field is set as 0.
 The FTM frame shall not include any Ranging Parameters field.

 TGaz editor: Modify the text in Section 11.22.6.6.2 in Page 165L37 as (#3127):

 At any time during the session the initiating STA sends a Fine Timing Measurement Request frame with the Trigger field set to 0.
+For TB Ranging the ISTA may send this frame outside the Availability Window (#3127).

 TGaz editor: Modify the text in Section 11.22.6.6.2 in Page 165L25 as (#3814):

-The length of this interval is equal to the duration signaled in the Max Session Exp field, present in the TB Ranging Specific subelement in the Ranging addressed to it Parameters field in the initial FTM frame. (#1475, 3814)
+The length of this interval is equal to the duration signaled in the Max Session Exp field, present in the TB Ranging Specific subelement in the Ranging Parameters field in the initial FTM frame. (#1475, 3814)

 TGaz editor: Modify the text in Section 11.22.6.6.2 in Page 165L32 as (#3815):

-— At any time during the session when the responding STA is permitted to transmit an RSTA2ISTA LMR frame, the responding STA sends an A-MPDU containing an LMR frame and a Fine Timing Measurement frame with the Dialog Token field set to zero and of type Action no ACK.
+— At any time during the session when the responding STA is permitted to transmit an RSTA2ISTA LMR frame, the responding STA sends an A-MPDU containing an LMR frame and a Fine Timing Measurement frame with the Dialog Token field set to zero and modified from being an Action frame to Action no ACK frame (#3815).